Thenx0009/AWS_scripts/README.md

 - Copy the DNS name and Paste it on the browser, reload the page again and again to check whether load balancer is working or not.
 ![Alt text](screenshots/app-working.PNG)

-- Hence, follow the same steps of CLB to remove access of instances through HTTP port.
+- Hence, follow the same steps of CLB to remove HTTP port access of instances.

 [***Path Base Routing in Application Load Balancer***](https://www.youtube.com/watch?v=rk-WLPjV09U&list=PL6XT0grm_TfgtwtwUit305qS-HhDvb4du&index=43&ab_channel=GauravSharma)